damianhakert/damianhakert.github.io/source/handbook/sales/idea-to-production-demo/index.html.md

 TODO: [Automate the setup of the team and channel](https://gitlab.com/gitlab-org/gitlab-ce/issues/23964)

-> * Create a new team: tanuki.
+> * Create a new team: firstname-tanuki.
 Press Next.
 Press Finish.

-And create a channel for our project.

-> * Create a new channel by clicking the + icon in the sidebar: firstname-www.
-Press 'Create new channel'
+Press Skip tutorial

+Now we have to enable Mattermost Command project service in GitLab.

+> * Go back to GitLab
+> * Settings -> Services -> Mattermost Command
+> * Click Add to Mattermost
+> * Select team "firstname-tanuki"
+> * Click Install

+Next it is time to finish the configuration on the Mattermost side.

+> * Go back to Mattermost
+> * Type `/firstname-www help`
+> * Click link "connect your GitLab account" (opens GitLab)
+> * Click Authorize
+> * Go back to Mattermost
+> * Type `/firstname-www help` again

-This channel is where the team would discuss the project and come up with great ideas for such as “Let’s improve the homepage!”.
+The chat is where the team would discuss the project and come up with great ideas for it such as “Let’s improve the homepage!”.

 > * Type: Let's improve the homepage!

 When a great idea does come along, it would be such a waste to let it die in a chat room.
 Let's act on it, and turn it into a new issue, right from the chat interface.

 > ```
-> /issue create Make homepage more descriptive
+> /firstname-www issue new Make homepage more descriptive
 > SHIFT ENTER
 > Currently it is just Hello World.
 > ```